gbif/hp-ejt/about.md

 imageLicense: _Passiflora cerasina_ Annonay & Feuillet.
 height: 70vh
 ---
-The [European Journal of Taxonomy](https://europeanjournaloftaxonomy.eu) is a fully refereed, international, electronic open access journal in descriptive taxonomy, covering subjects in zoology (including entomology), botany (in its broadest sense), mycology, and paleontology.
+The [European Journal of Taxonomy](https://europeanjournaloftaxonomy.eu) is a fully refereed, international, electronic open access journal in descriptive taxonomy, covering subjects in zoology (including entomology), botany (in its broadest sense), mycology, and palaeontology.

 It provides immediate free open access to its content on the principle that making research freely available to the public supports and encourages a greater global exchange of knowledge.